bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 So I don't like biometrics, because they have bad incentive structures.
 Or if somebody wants to steal them, they're physically attached to your body and maybe they'll try to detach them or something.
 And they're also difficult to replace and all that good stuff.
-But Fido too is not only like biometrics and stuff, there's also like Yiba keys and stuff.
+But Fido too is not only like biometrics and stuff, there's also like Yubikeys and stuff.
 I've got one in my pocket, probably a lot of us have something like that.
 The issue with those is that they're, by design they're impossible to clone, right?
 So there's a risk that you physically use them.